 It is not only the ambition to craft exceptional luggage but also the courage to question the status quo that lies at the heart of everything RIMOWA does.
-Since its founding by Paul Morszeck in 1898, RIMOWA has cultivated the pioneering attitude that is evident in every suitcase built.
-Inheriting his father’s visionary approach, it was Richard Morszeck who – inspired by the early days of aviation – discovered grooved aluminium as the ideal light-weight material for RIMOWA suitcases.
+Since its founding by Paul Morszeck in 1898, RIMOWA has cultivated the pioneering spirit that is evident in every suitcase built.
+Inheriting his father’s visionary approach, it was Richard Morszeck who – inspired by the early days of aviation – discovered grooved aluminium as the ideal lightweight material for RIMOWA suitcases.
 A design classic was born.
-With the same ingenuity and courage as his father and grandfather, current CEO Dieter Morszeck paved the way for RIMOWA’s global success.
+With the same ingenuity and courage as his father and grandfather, third generation owner Dieter Morszeck paved the way for RIMOWA’s global success.
 Thanks to his focus on state-of-the-art technology, uncompromising quality and timeless design, RIMOWA suitcases have become the global companion of choice for a sophisticated clientele.
-Today, with 3,000 employees worldwide, RIMOWA continues to combine craftmanship with precision technology and a commitment to courageous innovation.
-Introducing RIMOWA Electronic Tag, the brand opens a new chapter in the history of travelling while staying true to its heritage in today’s ever-changing world.
+Today, with 3,000 employees worldwide, RIMOWA continues to combine craftmanship with precision technology and a commitment to courageous innovation, staying true to its heritage in today’s ever-changing world.

-At RIMOWA, we say aluminium has persönlichkeit, or personality.
+At RIMOWA, we say aluminium has Persönlichkeit, or personality.
 As it ages, it evolves.
-It is an organic, tactile material that reflects the character of those that use it, a record of a unique personal journey.
-Designed and engineered in Germany, our aluminium suitcases have recorded our life in Cologne.
+It’s a material that reflects the character of those that use it, a record of a personal journey.
+Designed in Germany, our suitcases have recorded our life in Cologne.
 And although they’re made by our hands – with every dent, scratch, and sticker – they’re defined by yours.

 Besides courage and curiosity, every pioneering idea is closely bound to its very own source of inspiration.
 At RIMOWA, it is the legendary JUNKERS F13 – the world’s first all-metal passenger aircraft.
 A symbol for a new era of travelling, constructed by visionary engineer Hugo Junkers in 1919.